roycemars/RoyalGold/README.md

+# Royal Gold

-Royal Gold is a simple proof of concept for the AI-powered crypto auto-trading platform with portfolio and budget management.
+It's your AI-powered companion for crypto auto-trading with simple and friendly portfolio and budget management.

 Concept idea:
 - Gemini AI Nano is available on device and provides powerful tool for AI-powered analytics